-What are the aims of Jean Monnet?
+What are the aims of the Jean Monnet activities?

 In relation to the general objectives of the Erasmus+ Programme, Jean Monnet aims to:

 - promote excellence in teaching and research in EU studies;

 - promote innovation in teaching and research (e.g. cross-sectoral and/or multi-disciplinary studies, open education, networking with other institutions);

 - equip students and young professionals with knowledge of European Union subjects relevant for their academic and professional lives and enhance their civic skills;